 According to the FDA, all sweeteners "derived from a natural source" are natural, no matter how highly refined and processed they might be.
 The sweetener must have "nothing artificial or synthetic included in, or added to, it that would not normally be expected to be in" it.
 For the FDA, artificial sweeteners are those not found in nature and are synthetically produced.

-2. Processing and refining does not affect the natural character of the sweetener
+2. Processing and refining do not affect the natural character of the sweetener

 Processing and manufacturing methods are not addressed in FDA’s policy.
 Highly processed or refined sweeteners may be labeled as natural.
 Stevia leaf extracts, monk fruit extracts, table sugar, and other refined sugars are good examples of natural sweeteners that go through a great deal of processing and refining before they become available to you.